EtienneRousseau1/SpamDectectionModel/README.md

 Running our Demo:

-Our demo is built owithn Streamlit and available [here](https://email-phishing-detection.streamlit.app/).
+Our demo is built with Streamlit and available [here](https://email-phishing-detection.streamlit.app/).
 To run it locally, follow the steps below:

 1. Navigate into the `\demo` directory
    ```bash